 “If the pilot project proves successful as regards both the discovery of geothermal energy and attracting local investors, Mannvit will make a move onto the energy market in Bosnia and Herzegovina,” says Throstur Helgason, Project Manager at Mannvit.

 Mannvit decided to carry out a feasibility study in Bosnia and Herzegovina having first charted potential market areas in Eastern Europe.
-Nopef granted financing for the feasibility study in 2010, and Mannvit has subsequently completed a time-consuming process in Banja Luka in order to implement a pilot project in the city.
+Nopef granted financing for a feasibility study, and Mannvit has subsequently completed a time-consuming process in Banja Luka in order to implement a pilot project in the city.

 Banja Luka currently provides its citizens with heat and hot water through the combustion of heavy oil, which generates high emissions of carbon dioxide.
 The city is one of many in Europe whose mayors signed a pledge initiated by the European Parliament in 2009 with the objective of reducing carbon emissions by 20% before 2020.
 Mannvits analyses, which indicated that the region should have the capacity to generate up to 50–100 MWth of energy, revealed that it would be feasible to extract and utilise geothermal heat as a source of energy instead of heavy oil.
 Investment in a geothermal heating plant could thus allow the local authority not only to reduce carbon emissions, but also to save significant sums of money.